 Risk-First is a tool you can deploy to immediately improve your ability to plan your work.

-Frequently, as developers we find software methodologies “done to us” from above.
+Frequently, as developers, we find software methodologies “done to us” from above.
 Risk-First is a toolkit to help take apart methodologies like Scrum, Lean and Prince2, and understand them.
 Methodologies are bicycles, rather than religions.
 Rather than simply believing, we can take them apart and see how they work.

 For Project Managers and Team Leads